Biofuels Basics

 The major advantage of 2nd generation biofuels is that they can be more environmentally friendly and more economically sustainable than food-based biofuels.
 The primary technical challenge, however, is economically converting the cellulose, hemicelluose, pectin, and lignin contained in plant and tree cell walls into biofuels.
 Trying to mimic what comes naturally to a bacteria that has evolved over billions of years has been harder than it first appeared.

-Algae produces oils for third generation biofuels such as jet fuel and sophisticated biodiesels.
+Algae and other aquatic species produce oils for third generation biofuels such as jet fuel and sophisticated biodiesels.
 These molecules often pack more energy per gallon than first or second generation biofuels.
 Algae can also produce ethanol and other alcohols for fuel.
 Biofuels made from other acquatic organisms may be included in this category, as well.
+The Algae Biomass Organization keeps up with the latest information.

 Fourth generation biofuels, in the earliest stages of conception and development, are created “out of thin air,” some called solar liquid fuels.
 They will not rely on plants, trees or algae produced by photosynthesis.
-Instead, new chemical pathways will transform CO2 directly into high energy hydrocarbon fuels without creating intermediate sugars or oils.
-Joule Unlimited is a leader in this sector.
+Instead, new chemical pathways will transform CO2 directly into hydrocarbon fuels without creating intermediate sugars or oils.
+Joule Unlimited made an effort to produce fuels this way.
+Or, they will include green hydrogen using solar energy to split water into oxygen and hydrogen which can be used as a fuel or to replace fossil hydrogen in refinery operations.
+The National Renewable Energy Laboratory is researching making these processes more cost effective and commercially viable.

 As is often repeated at advanced biofuels conferences and by the US Departments of Energy and Agriculture, there is no “silver bullet,” no single solution to achieving energy security; instead we must explore myriad “silver shot” opportunities to make home-grown fuels.